kundan-ps09/spark-interview-guide/spark.md

 **Ans.**  Instead of MapReduce we can use spark on top of Hadoop ecosyste

-	-spark with HDFS
+	- Spark with HDFS
 	        you can read and write data in HDFS
-	-spark with Hive
+	- Spark with Hive
 		you can read and analyse and write back to the hive